Last updated: May 5, 2025

 Prohibition on misleading tobacco packaging & labeling including terms, descriptors, trademarks, figurative or other signs (logos, colors, images that directly create a false impression that a tobacco product is less harmful than other tobacco products)

 The Tobacco and Vaping Products Act prohibits promotion of tobacco products “by any means, including by means of the tobacco product packaging, that are false, misleading or deceptive or that are likely to create an erroneous impression about the characteristics, health effects or health hazards of the tobacco product or its emissions.”
-In addition, regulations promulgated in September 2011 prohibit the use of the terms “light” or “mild” and any variations thereof, including the addition of any modifiers to those terms, such as “extra” or “ultra”, on product packaging.
+In addition, regulations issued under the Act prohibit the use of the terms “light” or “mild” and any variations thereof, including the addition of any modifiers to those terms, such as “extra” or “ultra”, on product packaging.

 The law meets FCTC Art.
-11 in that all forms of misleading packaging and labeling are prohibited.
+11 with respect to a prohibition on misleading packaging and labeling.